A 'How-To' for Scanning

 It can be rather frustrating navigating through the Epson download pages.
 (Sometimes the Search field does not seem to work, and sometimes it looks like you might need to provide an email address in order to access certain pages.
 Not so.)

-So for alternative ways of navigating the Epson download pages, here are several page URL's that I visited in Jan 2015.
+So for alternative ways of navigating the Epson download pages, here are some Epson pages that may be accessible (if they have not gone dead).